No ICE - Govt Resources

 Bill text

-Used to take action: Howard County Executive Ball today announced that the County director of the Department of Inspections, Licenses, and Permits (DILP) revoked the building permit for a privately-owned detention facility located in Elkridge.
+How it was used to take action: Howard County Executive Ball today announced that the County director of the Department of Inspections, Licenses, and Permits (DILP) revoked the building permit for a privately-owned detention facility located in Elkridge.
 The permit revocation was based on state law which requires private immigration detention centers to meet certain notice and public hearing requirements.
 News article.

 Advocating upward —